microsoftgraph/microsoft-graph-toolkit/docs/providers/sharepoint.md

 # SharePoint provider

-Use the SharePoint provider inside your SharePoint web parts to power the components with Graph access.
+Use the SharePoint provider inside your SharePoint web parts to power the components with Microsoft Graph access.

+Visit [the authentication docs](../providers.md) to learn more about the role of providers in the Microsoft Graph Toolkit

 ## Getting started